During which phase of the cell cycle are the chromosomes duplicat... | Channels for Pearson+

 Understand the cell cycle: The cell cycle consists of several phases that a cell goes through to divide and produce new cells.
 These phases include G1, S, G2, and M.

-Identify the role of each phase: The G1 phase is the first gap phase where the cell grows and carries out normal functions.
-The S phase is where DNA replication occurs, resulting in the duplication of chromosomes.
-The G2 phase is the second gap phase where the cell prepares for mitosis.
-The M phase is where mitosis and cytokinesis occur, leading to cell division.
+Identify the role of each phase: G1 phase is the first gap phase where the cell grows and prepares for DNA replication.
+S phase is the synthesis phase where DNA replication occurs.
+G2 phase is the second gap phase where the cell prepares for mitosis.
+M phase is the mitosis phase where cell division occurs.

-Focus on the S phase: During the S phase, each chromosome is duplicated.
-This means that the DNA is replicated, resulting in two identical sister chromatids for each chromosome.
+Focus on the S phase: During the S phase, the cell's DNA is replicated.
+This means that each chromosome is duplicated to ensure that both daughter cells will have the same genetic material after cell division.

-Conclude that the S phase is responsible for chromosome duplication: Based on the understanding of the cell cycle, it is clear that the S phase is the phase during which chromosomes are duplicated.
+Conclude that chromosome duplication occurs during the S phase: Based on the understanding of the cell cycle, it is clear that chromosomes are duplicated during the S phase, as this is when DNA synthesis and replication take place.

 Watch next